Willie Jackson (American football): Regular season

+Playoffs

 Coaching career

 In November 2018, Jackson was hired by his former college head coach Steve Spurrier as the wide receivers coach for the Orlando Apollos of the Alliance of American Football.
 He remained with the team until the league folded.

+On May 8, 2023, Jackson was hired by his high school alma mater, PK Yonge as head coach of the football team.